RPGTheGreat/anti-spam/README.md

 Note: If the bot have muted someone for 3hr, 4min have passed then randomly the bot went offline, do not forget to remove the role from user once the rest 90min are gone or the it's muted forever! (will modify this later)

-Additional note: This version 2.2.0 is made to work with the discord.js version 12 and only that!

 Any other issues, please open it on [Github](https://github.com/RPGTheGreat/anti-spam)!
 ## antispam-guard.js
 A simple module based on MirageZoe module. i will add ban, kick and more futures!